Analysis | Biden’s Supreme Court commission successfully removes pie from sky

 Which is pretty much what court-packing advocates now say this amounted to.

-“This was not even close to being worth the wait,” said Brian Fallon, the head of the pro-court-packing group Demand Justice.
+“This was not even close to being worth the wait,” said Brian Fallon, head of the pro-court-packing group Demand Justice.
 He added: “From the beginning, the purpose of this Commission was not to meaningfully confront the partisan capture of the Supreme Court, but rather to buy time for the Biden administration while it fights other legislative battles.”

 This is 100 percent true.
 And buy time it did.
 Here’s a look at Google search trends for court-packing over time.
 Note the big surge after Justice Ruth Bader Ginsburg’s death in September 2020 and then the modest increase when Biden followed through on his delay-tactic campaign promise by appointing the commission in April.